 Taylor Dillon ’19 on Butts: ” Living in the Butts (Butterfields) is a great time all around.
 If you’re in a triple in the butts, you’re guaranteed a huge space with air conditioning.
 There is a dining table in Butt A’s kitchen, as well as a large seating area with a TV just outside of the kitchen where people watch games, play Super Smash Bros, and do homework during the week.
 The location is one of the best part of the Butterfield dorms.
 The “Butthole” is the space in between all of the Butterfield dorms and is a great place to do homework on a sunny day, or eat your Summerfield takeout in.
 Lastly, the community in the Butts is great because you have both Freshman and Sophomore students living in the dorms.
 This means you have a good opportunity to meet people in a different class while living in the Butts.
 Sophomore transfers often live in Butt B and the Copes (small halls filled with just Sophomores) are in every single Butterfield building.
-At the end of the year there is an event organized by the RAs in the Butts called Butt Stock, where there are burgers, cotton candy, chips, and free merchandise for all the residents in the Butts.
 Overall, the Butterfield dorms offer a unique experience where Freshman can meet upperclassmen and create a community spanning across three different dorms.

 Alexis Jiminez ’19 on Writer’s Block: “Writer’s Block is a really chill place to live – its a relatively small group, which means you can get comfortable and make friends really easily.
 It is a program house you can easily spend all your time in; most rooms are singles that make it great for studying, but the moment you need some company, you can go to the lounge and you will always find someone to talk to.”